S0Eric/CSJSMeetup2103/Outline.md

 Let's delete the 8 static timestamp DIVs, and uncomment the code that creates them from the timestamps array.
 Solid provides a special For component that iterates over a collection, specified by the each property.
 For each element in the collection, it invokes the function that is a child of the For component.
 That function returns the JSX that will be used.

-Since the state's timestamps array starts out as empty, and can be sparse, we can't iterate over that to populate all columns, so it iterates over a hardcoded array of indexes from 0 to 7.
-The For component's inner function simply returns a DIV element for header cell containing the time offset.

 Formatting the timestamp required a bit of code, so I'll uncomment the fmtTs function that does that.
-It displays a special string if the timestamp is undefined, for if the timestamp is a number then it subtracts it from the experiment start timestamp to get the offset time and formats that as a string.
+It displays a special string if the timestamp is undefined, or if the timestamp is a number then it subtracts it from the experiment start timestamp to get the offset time and formats that as a string.

 When I save this file, it'll hot reload and you'll see the blank timestamp placeholders and then the actual timestamps 2 seconds later.
 Now let's tackle the values.